 - Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, up to 7 years in prison

-The direct penalties are only part of the picture.
-A manslaughter conviction in Carroll County, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including:
+The criminal penalties are only one part of the equation.
+A manslaughter conviction in Carroll County, MO can also lead to lasting consequences that impact nearly every aspect of your life long after your sentence is complete, including:

-- {Employment & Career Issues — Finding or keeping a job in Carroll County, MO can become much harder.
+- Employment & Career Challenges — Finding or keeping a job in Carroll County, MO can become much harder.
 Background checks can limit opportunities, and certain careers may no longer be an option.

 - Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-- Civil Liability — You may also face lawsuits in Carroll County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+- Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Carroll County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

-Charged with manslaughter in Carroll County, MO?
-When you hire Combs Waterkotte Carroll County, MO a manslaughter defense lawyer, you’re not simply selecting an ideal manslaughter defense lawyer in and around Carroll County, MO – you are safeguarding your rights, your freedom, and your future.
-Along with knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for Carroll County, MO residents:
+Arrested for manslaughter in Carroll County, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in or around Carroll County, MO, you’re not only partnering with a leading manslaughter defense lawyer in Carroll County, MO and beyond – you’re protecting your rights, your freedom, and your future.
+In addition to knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for Carroll County, MO residents:

 Fast Action When It Matters Most